llarrarte/iot-hospital-env-monitoring/README.md

 ## Overview

 This project is a fully containerized **IoT data pipeline and analytics platform** designed to simulate and process environmental sensor data (CO₂, CO, and temperature) from **Operating Rooms (ORs)** across multiple hospitals.
-The system includes real-time data ingestion, a dimensional star schema, transformation using dbt, orchestration with Airflow, and dashboards using Superset and/or Metabase.
+The system includes real-time data ingestion, a dimensional star schema, transformation using dbt, orchestration with Airflow, and dashboards using Superset.

-The stack is ideal for learning and demonstrating **data engineering, analytics, and monitoring** workflows, especially in healthcare or industrial IoT contexts.

 ---